Doctoral Psychology Internship

 Alex Cogswell, PhD, training director.

-Our psychology doctoral internship program, supported by the Patrick Lee Foundation, provides you with a one-year, full-time training opportunity that allows you to transition between doctoral study and your chosen career.
+Our psychology doctoral internship program, supported by the Patrick Lee Foundation, a grant from the Health Resources and Service Administration, Graduate Psychology Education Program, and the UB Department of Psychiatry, provides you with a one-year, full time training opportunity that supports and facilitates your transition between doctoral study and your chosen career.

 Our program offers the capstone experience in doctoral psychology.
 We are fully accredited through the American Psychological Association.